-M.Ed. in TESOL (Online)COURSES FAQs OVERVIEW KSU CATALOG
+M.Ed.
+In Teaching English for Speakers of Other Languages TESOL (PK-12)COURSES FAQs OVERVIEW KSU CATALOG

 No on-campus attendance is required.
 Online coursework is taught by graduate faculty utilizing technology to provide synchronous and/or asynchronous content delivery, feedback, and supervision as candidates complete field experience at their current work setting.

-This advanced program prepares teachers to educate an increasingly diverse population of students in Georgia through inclusive practices.
-The program of study in TESOL focuses on teaching students who are culturally and linguistically diverse in inclusive environments.
+This advanced program prepares teachers to use inclusive special education practices to educate all learners with varied educational needs in Georgia.
+The program of study in TESOL focuses on teaching students with varying social, cultural, and linguistic backgrounds.
 The program includes core courses in curriculum development, collaborative practices and content area teaching strategies in reading and writing.
 Individuals majoring in TESOL receive the ESOL Endorsement after the first 2 semesters in the program.
 The M.Ed. in TESOL has been approved by the Georgia Professional Standards Commission.

 Program of Study

-- INED 7781: Cultural Issues for ESOL Teachers
+- INED 7781 Cultural Issues for ESOL Teachers

-- INED 7782: Applied Linguistics for ESOL Teachers
+- INED 7782 Applied Linguistics for ESOL Teachers

-- INED 7783: Methods & Materials for Teaching ESOL
+- INED 7783 Methods & Materials for Teaching ESOL

-- INED 7779: Collaborative Practices with Families, Schools & Communities
+- INED 7779 Collaborative Practices with Families, Schools & Communities

-- INED 7731: Assessment of English Language Learners
+- INED 7731 Assessment of English Language Learners

-- INED 7763: Curriculum Development for Culturally and Linguistically Diverse Learners
+- INED 7763 Curriculum Development for Culturally and Linguistically Diverse Learners

-- INED 7741: Teacher Inquiry and Research in TESOL
+- INED 7741 Teacher Inquiry and Research in TESOL

-- INED 7790: Critical Inquiry in TESOL
+- INED 7790 Critical Inquiry in TESOL

 TOTAL 36 Credit Hours